SeldonIO/seldonio.github.com/install.md

 # Create Kubernetes Configuration<a name="configure"></a>

 Once you have a Kubernetes cluster Seldon can be started as a series of containers which run within it.
 As a first step you have to create the required JSON Kubernetes files.
-A Makefile to create these can be found in ```kubernetes/conf``` You will need to configure:
+A Makefile to create these can be found in ```kubernetes/conf```  You create the configuration by calling:

+{% highlight bash %}
+make clean conf
+{% endhighlight %}

+This will be sufficient for a single node configuration with default settings.
+To customize settings you will need to edit the Makefile or provide changes when calling make.

+You will need to optionally configure:

+ * Passwords for Grafana and Spark UI interfaces
  * Persistent Storage (Kubernetes HostPath by default)
  * Seldon API Endpoint (Kubernetes NodePort by default)
+ * External MySQL server

+## Grafana and Spark UI Passwords
+Seldon will start a Grafana dashboard for showing analytics about the runtime predictions and also provide access to the Spark UI for monitoring Spark jobs.
+These are password protected by default with the initial passwords set in the conguration Makefile:

+{% highlight bash %}
+GRAFANA_ADMIN_PASSWORD=admin
+SPARK_UI_USERNAME=spark
+SPARK_UI_PASSWORD=spark
+{% endhighlight %}

+Please change the above before creating the conf.

 ## Persistent Storage<a name="storage"></a>
 Seldon uses a Kubernetes [volume](http://kubernetes.io/docs/user-guide/volumes/) to store and share data between containers.
-The Makefile allows you to create the Kuberenetes configuration with [HostPath](http://kubernetes.io/docs/user-guide/volumes/#hostpath) or [GlusterFS](http://kubernetes.io/docs/user-guide/volumes/#glusterfs) persistent volumes.
-You can modify it to use other possible volumes, such as NFS, as allowed by Kubernetes.

-### HostPath
-To create the default HostPath kubernetes conf files set for /seldon-data do the following:

-{% highlight bash %}
- cd kubernetes/conf
- make clean conf
-{% endhighlight %}

-   **Note** : HostPath only makes sense for demo/testing where you have a Kubernetes cluster with a single minion where all containers can share the location on the host.
-You will need to create the host path folder on your single kubernetes minion.
+A persistent volume claim is made to provide this storage.
+Out of the box we provide two types of external storage examples:

+ * [HostPath](http://kubernetes.io/docs/user-guide/volumes/#hostpath) - for use mainly for testing when you have a single node Kubernetes cluster, e.g. with MiniKube.
+The configuration file is in ```kubernetes/conf/hostPath.json```
+ * [GlusterFS](http://kubernetes.io/docs/user-guide/volumes/#glusterfs) - for production clusters.
+The configuration template is in ```kubernetes/conf/glusterfs.json.in```

+You are free to add your own Persistent Volumes including dynamic storage providers that will satisfy the persistent storage claims made by the pods we use.

 ### GlusterFS
 GlusterFS works well for a production setting.
 For this you will need to have setup your own GlusterFS cluster.
 We provide some [notes](glusterfs.html) to help you.
-Edit the Makefile and change the value of DATA_VOLUME:

-{% highlight bash %}
-DATA_VOLUME="glusterfs": {"endpoints": "glusterfs-cluster","path": "gv0","readOnly": false}
-{% endhighlight %}

-The Makefile assumes there is a volume called gs0.
+Our glusterfs.json.in assumes your GlusterFS volume is call gv0.

 You will need to provide two ip addresses of two nodes in your GlusterFS cluster, e.g.:

 {% highlight bash %}
  cd kubernetes/conf